 The importance of communication is not limited to personal communication, but also at the level of organizational communication.
 With good communication, an organization can run smoothly.
 Conversely, lack or absence of communication, the organization can fall apart.
-Thus, communication, leadership is very important because the existence of leadership becomes a doorstop or becomes one of the spearheads of success in organization.
+Thus, communication in an organization has a central role.
+In an organization, leadership is very important because the existence of leadership becomes a doorstop or becomes one of the spearheads of success in organization.